-Enable a Dark Theme for Windows Desktop Applications
+Enable a Dark Mode for Windows Desktop Applications

-The real problem with the new “dark mode” setting is that it doesn’t affect the Windows desktop theme at all.
-Desktop applications like File Explorer will continue using the normal, light theme.
+The real problem with the new Dark Mode setting is that it doesn’t affect all of the Windows desktop applications.
+Some desktop applications, like Notepad, continue using the normal, light theme.

-This will make applications like File Explorer have a dark background.
-However, they won’t look all that great–high contrast themes are an accessibility feature designed to increase contrast so the screen is easier to read and understand.
-They don’t look as slick as a modern dark theme would.
+Setting this high contrast theme makes most desktop applications show a dark background.
+However, they don’t look all that great.
+High contrast themes are an accessibility feature designed to increase contrast, so the screen is easier to read and understand.
+They don’t look nearly as slick as a modern dark mode would.